Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 It makes sense from a logical perspective — there is no reason for YouTube to transfer the video faster than it is being played, especially if the user decides not to watch it all the way through.
 However, when the goal is to download the content as quickly as possible, it can become a major obstacle.

-All YouTube streams are rate-limited by default, but depending on thir type and the client you're using, you may find some that are not subject to this measure.
+All YouTube streams are rate-limited by default, but depending on their type and the client you're impersonating, you may find some that are not subject to this measure.
 In order to identify whether a particular stream is rate-limited, you can check for the `ratebypass` query parameter in the URL — if it's present and set to `yes`, then the rate limiting is disabled for that stream, and you should be able to fetch it at full speed:

 ```ini
 https://rr12---sn-3c27sn7d.googlevideo.com/videoplayback